sebastian-dunka/cs50-final-project/README.md

 Make sure you have valid API keys for both Alpha Vantage and FRED.

 - Create a file named .env in the project directory containing:
-ALPHA_API_KEY=your_alpha_vantage_key
+ALPHA_API_KEY=your_alpha_vantage_key \
 FRED_API_KEY=your_fred_key

--These keys are loaded in the script using import requests import os import time from dotenv import load_dotenv
+-These keys are loaded in the script using import requests \
+import os \
+import time \
+from dotenv import load_dotenv \

--After installing the requirements and adding your API keys, you can start the web application with: streamlit run main.py
+- After installing the requirements and adding your API keys, you can start the web application with: streamlit run main.py

 # Update 4 (11.10.2025):